Vonage/vivid-3/libs/components/src/lib/avatar/README.md

 ### Main

-set a graphic media of any kind (e.g. image, illustration etc.'.)
+Assign nodes to the main slot to set a graphic media of any kind (e.g. image, illustration etc.'.)

 ```html preview
 <vwc-avatar shape="pill" connotation="cta">